 - Introduction to Text-to-Speech

-In addition to Assistive Technology at SDS, the AOK Library offers Assistive Technology workrooms available for use.
-For more information about accessing the library workrooms, please see AOK Library Assistive Technology.
+In addition to AT at SDS, the AOK Library offers an AT workroom available for use by persons with disabilities.
+For a list of AT resources available at the library, please see AOK Library Assistive Technology.

 SDS works closely with students and the Division of Information Technology (DoIT) to customize and implement AT.
 We recommend students be familiar with the DoIT student resources website.